ruchabhange/argocd-module/README.md

 > No, because there would no active allow window at any time expect 8PM-10PM, but we have an active deny window during the same time 8PM-10PM that means we would not be able to sync any application at any time.```
 </details>

-## 04-ArgoCD Diffing Customizations, Notifications and Sync Windows
+## 04-ArgoCD Diffing Customizations and Notifications
 ### a) Diffing Customization
 The diffing customization feature allows users to configure how ArgoCD behaves during the diff stage which is the step that verifies if an Application is synced or not.
 Argo CD allows you to optionally ignore differences of problematic resources.
 The diffing customization can be configured for single or multiple application resources or at a system level.
 - [Read][Diffing Customization](https://argo-cd.readthedocs.io/en/stable/user-guide/diffing/)